squinkylabs/SquinkyVCV/docs/sq.md

 ## Some hints with editing

 Once you have selected a note, or group of notes, it is very easy to move them around, typically by Pressing 's', 'd', or 'p' to set the editor editing start time, duration, or pitch.
-Then all selected notes may be adjusted with the '+' and '-' keys (and may others).
+Then all selected notes may be adjusted with the '+' and '-' keys (and many others).

 New notes are inserted by moving the cursor to the desired location, and pressing 'Ins'.
 There are many other keys for inserting different lengths of notes.

 Note selection, insertion, and changing can all be done with the mouse or the keyboard.
 So it may be handy to select some notes with the mouse, then move them from the keyboard.
 Or vice versa.

+You are free to perform any edit operation while Seq++ is playing.
+It will not glitch or crash.
+One tip, however: it is very difficult to edit while playing if the scroll function is enabled - you will end up fighting over the cursor position, and Seq++ will usually win.
+So turn off scroll if you wish to edit while playing.